preaction/Yancy/CONTRIBUTING.md

 The list of Contributors is calculated automatically from the Git commit log.
-If you do not wish to be listed as a contributor, or if you wish to be listed as a contributor with a different e-mail address, tell me so in the ticket or e-mail me at doug@preaction.me.
+If you do not wish to be listed as a contributor, or if you wish to be listed as a contributor with a different e-mail address, tell me so in the ticket or e-mail me at preaction@cpan.org.

 ### Code Formatting and Style